The Student News Site of Frederick High School

 About the Contributor

 Makenzie is a senior at Frederick High who has been in the newspaper staff for three years and is a member of Quill & Scroll.
-When not reporting for the Lantern, Makenzie is the starting centerfielder on the Frederick Varsity softball team and also plays softball nationally year around with her competitive softball team the Colorado Batbusters 18u Gold.
+When not reporting for the Lantern, Makenzie is the starting centerfielder on the Frederick Varsity softball team and also plays softball nationally year around with her competitive softball team the Colorado National Batbusters 18u Gold.
 Outside of softball and news writing, she enjoys listening to music, watching movies, being with friends and family, and enjoying the outdoors.
-After graduation, Makenzie plans on studying forensic science in college.
+After graduation, Makenzie plans on studying forensic science at Washburn University.

 Comments (0)